 The Canada-ASEAN Business Council

-CABC membership includes leading Canadian enterprises active in the ASEAN, and is open to any Canadian company conducting business or considering doing business in the region.
-Honourary members include representatives of Canadian Chambers of Commerce in ASEAN, provincial governments and the Canadian Trade Commissioner Service.
-The Council is based in Singapore but conducts meetings across ASEAN.
+CABC membership includes leading Canadian enterprises active in the ASEAN, and is open to companies conducting business or considering doing business between Canada and the ASEAN region.
+The Council is based in Singapore, and has a representative office in Calgary, Canada.

 Key Goals of the CABC:

 |Education:||We educate our members and stakeholders about Canada-ASEAN trade and its many opportunities, by providing region and industry specific resources to help companies make the right decisions at the right time.|

 |Advocacy:||ASEAN consists of 10 nations all with unique challenges and opportunities.
 We work closely with these governments to represent our members’ interests and concerns as well as provide a platform through which to enact change.
 In addition to the ASEAN Secretariat and the ASEAN regional governments, the CABC enjoys a productive relationship with key decision makers in the Canadian provincial and federal governments.|

 |Networking:||CABC creates, maintains, and grows commercial interests within the Canada-ASEAN economic corridor.
 To this end we work towards providing high-quality networking events with the intention of providing our members with concrete opportunities to build and grow their organizations.|